BioDisCo/solve_ivp_pint/README.md

 ## Use

-This library's “solve_ivp” function has the same structure as the one in the “scipy.integrate” library:
+This library's `solve_ivp` function has the same structure as the one in the `scipy.integrate` library:

 ```python
 solve_ivp(fun, t_span, y0, method='RK45', t_eval=None, dense_output=False, events=None, vectorized=False, args=None, **options)